mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 ### Using a domain name {:#domain-name}

 If you are accessing Mathesar using a domain name, you need to add it to the list of domains Mathesar can accept requests from
     ```bash
       docker run \
        -e ALLOWED_HOSTS='mathesar.example.com' \
        # OTHER ARGS HERE
        mathesar/mathesar-prod:latest
     ```

 ### Hosting on default port 80
-The command used in the Quickstart section will run Mathesar on port 8000, so you will have to access it on http://<domain-name>:8000.

-If you wish to access Mathesar by visiting http://<domain-name>
+The command used in the Quickstart section will run Mathesar on port 8000, so you will have to access it on `http://<domain-name>:8000`.
+If you wish to access Mathesar without adding any port suffix like `http://<domain-name>`, you need to bind it to port 80
     ```bash
      docker run \
       -p 80:8000 \
       # OTHER ARGS HERE
       mathesar/mathesar-prod:latest
     ```

 ### Using a remote Postgres server for the internal database

 !!! info
     Highly recommended to use this setup for stateless deployments when scaling horizontally, because by default, the data is stored in the same server on which Mathesar is running.
-This data will be lost if the server id deleted.
+This data will be lost if the server is deleted.
 The docker image contains a Postgres server which is used by default.
 If you want Mathesar to use a remote database as its internal database for storing its metadata, you need to set the remote database credentials to the [DJANGO_DATABASE_URL]() environment variable.
     ```bash
      docker run \
        -e DJANGO_DATABASE='postgres://user:password@hostname:port/database_name' \
        # OTHER ARGS HERE
        mathesar/mathesar-prod:latest